 The Haunted National Guard Chambers

-The cops could not inspect every part of the labyrinth; hence, the tunnels provided an excellent hiding place for those who opposed the authorities.
+The cops could not inspect every part of the labyrinth; hence, the tunnels provided an excellent hiding place within the city limits for those who opposed the authorities.
 It’s come to light that people used to, and still do to this day, sneak into the Catacombes de Paris, but it can be dangerous if you’re unfamiliar with the maze.

 The Voices of the Guillotine